 Another implication of product differentiation is that very often, it brings brand loyalty into the picture.
-When a company efficiently differentiates its products, and few essential products stand out, it usually brings out brand loyalty on the consumer’s part.
+When a company efficiently differentiates its products, and a few essential products stand out, it usually brings out brand loyalty on the consumer’s part.

-It is because once a consumer is satisfied with a few products of a brand, they tend to just start buying other products from that one particular brand.
+This is because once a consumer is satisfied with a few products of a brand, they tend to just start buying other products from that one particular brand.
 The consumer believes that the company’s other products are as good and stand out just as much as the ones they use.

 Case Study: Blackberry in the 2000s